kartik-v/yii2-widgets/README.md

 yii2-widgets
 ============

 This extension enhances or adds functionality to existing Yii Framework 2 Widgets to make available other bundled features available in Bootstrap 3.0, new HTML 5 features and affiliated Bootstrap extras.
-The widgets currently available are:

 > NOTE: This extension depends on the [yiisoft/yii2-bootstrap](https://github.com/yiisoft/yii2/tree/master/extensions/bootstrap) extension.
 Check the
 [composer.json](https://github.com/kartik-v/yii2-widgets/blob/master/composer.json) for this extension's requirements and dependencies.